faraasat/gpa-calc/README.md

 ### 📄 License

-The GPA and CGPA calculator is distributed under the MIT License, allowing for unrestricted use, modification, and distribution.
-This permissive license enables users to freely access the source code, make modifications, and integrate the tool into other projects with minimal restrictions.
-The MIT License fosters an open and collaborative environment, encouraging contributions and adaptations while providing users with the flexibility to tailor the tool to their needs.
+The GPA and CGPA calculator is licensed under the MIT License, allowing free use, modification, and distribution of the software.
+This permissive license ensures users can access the source code, make changes, and incorporate the tool into other projects without significant restrictions.
+The MIT License fosters an open and collaborative environment, encouraging community contributions while providing flexibility for users to adapt the tool to their needs.

 ---

 ### 💼 How to Use

-To use the GPA and CGPA calculator, clone or download the repository from GitHub.
-Install the necessary dependencies by running npm install in your terminal, then start the application with npm run dev.
-Access the application at http://localhost:3000, where you can input your academic data to receive instant GPA and CGPA calculations.
-For more information and contributions, check the project's GitHub page.
+To use the open-source GPA and CGPA calculator from GitHub, first clone or download the repository from the link.
+Install project dependencies by running `npm install` in your terminal.
+Start the application with `npm run dev`, and it will be available at [http://localhost:3000](http://localhost:3000).
+Input your grades and credits to calculate your GPA and CGPA.
+For contributions, fork the repository, make changes, and submit a pull request.
+Report any issues by creating a new issue on the GitHub repository page.

 ---